Page header

 • Estimate actual employee vehicle expenses and compare these with your current allowance amount.
 Then calculate the car allowance amount needed to close any gaps.

-• If you’re paying a taxable car allowance, calculate how much your organization could save by switching to an accountable (non-taxable) plan.
-The elimination of tax waste could be all you need to fully offset employee expenses.
+• If you’re paying a taxable car allowance, calculate how much your organization could save by switching to a tax-free plan.
+The elimination of tax waste could fully close the gaps.

-• If you’re using a fuel card or fuel reimbursement, calculate whether fuel consumption matches business productivity and find out whether your organization is properly limiting personal use.
+• If you’re using a fuel card or reimbursement, calculate whether fuel consumption matches business productivity and whether your organization is properly limiting personal use.

 • Learn more about the fixed and variable rate car allowance.
-FAVR is the most accurate and legally defensible policy type, and it’s completely unaffected by the elimination of the tax deduction because it ensures accurate reimbursement.
+FAVR is the most accurate and legally defensible policy type, and it's inflation-proof and tax code-compliant because it ensures accurate reimbursement.

 Fair car allowance amount